 \subsection{Acknowledgements}

-I would like to thank Piotr Nowak and Damian Sawicki for asking me this question (Theorem \ref{mainthm}).
-I would like to thank Romain Tessera for some helpful suggestions.
+I would like to thank Prof. Piotr Nowak and Dr. Damian Sawicki for asking me this question (Theorem \ref{mainthm}).
+I would like to thank Prof. Romain Tessera for numerous helpful suggestions.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 677120-INDEX) ( provided by Prof. Piotr Nowak) and from National Board for Higher Mathematics, India.

-This article has used many ingredients from the author's another paper \cite{Da18}.
-Since we use the same arguments from Proposition 4.1, Lemma 4.2, Proposition 4.1, Proposition 4.4, Proposition 4.5, Lemma 4.7 of \cite{Da18}, there are some overlaps with this paper.
-We reproduce the proofs here since the lemmas and the propositions are in the context of warped cones and to make the paper self-contained.